MarathonLabs/marathon/_posts/2018-11-19-configuration.md

 Each of these options is covered in detail in the [options][1] section.
 If you're unsure how to properly format your options in Marathonfile take a look at the samples or take a look at the deserialisation logic in the *cli* module of the project.
 Each option might have a default deserialiser from yaml or a custom one.
 Usually the custom deserialiser expects the type option to understand which type of strategy we need to instantiate.

 ### Gradle
+Configuration for gradle plugin is done via gradle only.
+It doesn't support the CLI's marathonfile.

-Here is an example of gradle config using kotlin:
+Here is an example of gradle config using Kotlin DSL:

 ```
 marathon {